rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 ## Introduction

-Hello and welcome to the 6th part of the tutorial Hypervisor From Scratch.
-In this part, I try to explain how to virtualize an already running system using the hypervisor.
+Hello and welcome to the 6th part of the tutorial **Hypervisor From Scratch**.
+In this part, we'll learn how to virtualize an already running system using our custom-made hypervisor.
 Like other parts, this part depends on the previous parts, so make sure to read them first.

+## Table of contents

+- **Introduction**
+- **Table of contents**
+- **Overview**
+- **VMX 0-settings and 1-settings**
+- **VMX-Fixed Bits in CR0 and CR4**
+- **Capturing the State of the Current Machine**
+    - Configuring VMCS Fields
+    - Changing IRQL on all Cores
+- **Changing the User-Mode App**
+    - Getting a handle using CreateFile
+- **Using VMX Monitoring Features**
+    - CR3-Target Controls
+    - Handling guest CPUID execution
+    - Prevent CPUID Timing Leakages
+    - Instructions That Cause VM-exits Conditionally
+    - Control Registers Modification Detection
+    - **MSR Bitmaps**
+        - Handling MSRs Read
+        - Handling MSRs Write
+- **Turning off VMX and Exit from Hypervisor**
+- **VM-Exit Handler**
+- **Let's Test it!**
+    - Virtualizing all the cores
+    - Changing CPUID using Hypervisor
+    - Detecting MSR Read & Write (MSR Bitmap)
+- **Conclusion**
+- **References**

 ## Overview